 Odds are available in fraction, decimal and American formats, and Betfred are happy to give you odds and prices on request for more bespoke markets, especially if they involve Manchester United since the Done brothers are big fans.

-Betfred have the kind of homepage that was probably state of the art ten years ago.
-They are sticking with a tried and tested, functional approach to delivering their sports betting markets rather than trying to be too cutting edge.
-In some ways this fits in with their traditional old school bookie brand, but it also results in an overload of information when you first land on the site.
-There are menu options everywhere.
+Betfred have the kind of homepage that was probably designed as a mobile app first and foremost.
+It’s understandable as they took a lot of flack for having a blocky outdated site in the past.
+They are still sticking with a tried and tested, functional approach to delivering their sports betting markets rather than trying to be too cutting edge, and in some ways this fits in with their traditional old school bookie brand, but the most recent design always feels a bit odd to me.

 |Method||Min Deposit||Min Withdrawal||Fees||Withdrawal Time|